vitoria-ab/satellite_RFI-mine/README.md

 # satellite_RFI
 2021/05/04 - Satellite RFI code for MeerKLASS

-The code setup is broken down into stages:
+The code setup is divided into three stages:

 Stage 1:
 Calibration of the MeerKLASS data